 Tamil community from Brantford joined the association in 2011.
 In the same year, the association re-established the Tamil language school.
 Waterloo Regional District School Board helped establish the centre in Cambridge.

 The association took the leadership to participate at the KW Multicultural festival.
-It is the region’s largest multicultural festival and an Indian & Sri Lankan food stall was established in 2012.
+It is the region’s largest multicultural festival and an Indian & Sri Lankan food stall was established in 2012 and Waterloo Region’s Diversity Awards in 2014.

 TCAWR is a Non-Profit, Non-Denominational, Non-Political community organisation promoting Arts, Culture, Language and Community services in the region.
 The membership include Tamils from Canada, Sri Lanka, India and Malaysia.